sourcegraph/handbook/content/departments/product-engineering/engineering/admin-exp/iam/index.md

 ### Weekly team updates

-Each Friday, we send weekly team updates to the rest of the Cloud org to keep the Cloud senior leadership and our partner teams in the loop about IAM and Admin Experience Team progress and our ups and downs.
+Each Friday, we send weekly team updates to the rest of the Cloud org to keep the Cloud senior leadership and our partner teams in the loop about IAM Team progress and our ups and downs.
 You can find all the weekly updates in this [Google Docs](https://docs.google.com/document/d/1a_36dJ-ZR4LU_3bDaIWAZldZJ6O3zaSi8NhGfT0fsdw/edit#heading=h.yggics8n0cyt).

 ## How we work

 ### How to contact the team and ask for help

 - For users with urgent help requests reach out to our support team at [support@sourcegraph.com](mailto:support@sourcegraph.com).
-- For emergencies and incidents, alert the team using Slack command `/genie alert [message] for iam-and-admin-exp`.
+- For emergencies and incidents, alert the team using Slack command `/genie alert [message] for iam`.
-- For internal Sourcegraph teammates, join us in [#iam-and-admin-exp](https://sourcegraph.slack.com/archives/iam-and-admin-exp) to ask questions or request help from our team.
+- For internal Sourcegraph teammates, join us in [#iam](https://sourcegraph.slack.com/archives/iam) to ask questions or request help from our team.
-- For feature requests, please reach out to our product manager, Ryan, at [ryphil@sourcegraph.com](mailto:ryphil@sourcegraph.com) and include `IAM and Admin Experience Feature Request:` in your subject line.
+- For feature requests, please reach out to our product manager, Ryan, at [ryphil@sourcegraph.com](mailto:ryphil@sourcegraph.com) and include `IAM Feature Request:` in your subject line.

 ### Planning, execution, and issue tracking

-The IAM and Admin Experience team plans work based on our [long-term roadmap](https://docs.google.com/spreadsheets/d/1vTEWyiNQLhJYxo99HkgOhtdNyYfSlyyRNuhEnIySMMc/edit#gid=0) and setting [quarterly goals](#goals-and-roadmap).
+The IAM team plans work based on our [long-term roadmap](https://docs.google.com/spreadsheets/d/1vTEWyiNQLhJYxo99HkgOhtdNyYfSlyyRNuhEnIySMMc/edit#gid=0) and setting [quarterly goals](#goals-and-roadmap).
 During the quarter, we follow a flavor of the SCRUM process with biweekly sprints.
 Our cycle starts every second Tuesday with a retrospective, sprint review, and planning meetings.
 We set goals for each sprint and focus team efforts during the iteration on achieving these goals rather than closing a number of issues.
 It’s the outcomes and delivered customer value, not the output, that matters.

 We are using [GitHub Projects (Beta)](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects) as our project tracking tool.
 The [list view of backlog](https://github.com/orgs/sourcegraph/projects/259/views/10) is publicly available in our team project.